iAMianIANiAM/PrismaTechGauntletv3/working/glossary.md

 - **Document Alignment**: Related timestamp references must be synchronized across documents
 - **Future Dating**: Only use future dates for explicit planned events with clear timelines

+### Environment Scheme

+The project uses a simplified environment scheme to maintain clarity and focus:

+- **esp32dev**: Main production environment for the full application
+- **calibration**: Environment for calibrating the device's position detection system
+- **functionTest**: Flexible testing environment that replaces all other ad-hoc test environments

+The functionTest environment is designed to be reconfigured for each new testing need.
+When a new test is required, the existing test code should be archived to archive/tests/ before the environment is updated with new test code.

 ### Development Protocols

 #### Chronicle Transition Protocol